jaswanth3233/Villanova_IoT_2022/ANALOG_Device_Tutorials/Temperature and Humidity sensor using Arduino/README.md

--> Now go to tools and then navigate to Board and then navigate to Boards Manager and then search for "ESP32 by Espressif Systems" and then install.
+-> Next, go to tools and then navigate to Board, and then navigate to Boards Manager, and then search for "ESP32 by Espressif Systems", and then install.

             * Tools -> Board -> Boards Manager -> Search " ESP32 by Espressif Systems " -> Install.